 This report presents the results of a reconnaissance-level geologic hazard assessment conducted by EVREN Northwest, Inc. (ENW) for a developed residential lot in Bandon, Oregon.
+This report has been prepared consistent with standard geologic practices.1 This report is valid for a period of five years from the date of site reconnaissance.
 The County designation for the for the approximately 1/2-acre property is Tax Lot 2308, T28S R14W 30DA (see Figures 1 and 2).
 The assessment was limited to the subject property, and findings and recommendations contained in this report are specific to that property.
 The assessment was conducted in March of 2022.